ethanpost/quizk.ing/Engineering/Send_Cut_Send/01-06-CAD_Basics_-_Fully_Defining_Sketches_with_Dimensions-_Education_Chapter_1_Lesson_6.md

 ---

-A) To make sketches as colorful as possible
+A) To make sketches that are easy to move around

 B) To create a fully defined black sketch with no blue objects

-C) To use as many constraints as possible
+C) To make sketches as colorful as possible

-D) To make sketches that are easy to move around
+D) To use as many constraints as possible

 ---

-To create a fully defined black sketch with no blue objects
+B) To create a fully defined black sketch with no blue objects

 ///